-There are notification requirements for certain payments to foreign parties for statistical purposes.
+There are notification requirements for payments to foreign parties, other than deminimis payments, for statistical purposes.
 Additional restrictions may arise under EU/UN sanction rules.
+Further, an obligation that is contrary to the exchange control regulation of a memberstate of the International Monetory Fund may not be enforceable in Germany.
 Other than that there are no such restrictions.